 Choosing an Electronic Drum Set

-The top brands of the Electronic realm are Alesis, Kat, Pearl, Roland, and Yamaha.
+The top brands of the Electronic Drum Set realm are Alesis, Kat, Pearl, Roland, and Yamaha.
 These brands give you quality sound and playability while still being durable enough to the heaviest hitters, night in and night out.
 When choosing your kit, one of the most important features to look at is the module.
 The module is essentially the brain of the electronic drum set.
 This is what gives you your sounds and responsiveness.
 Make sure it features everything you’ll need to suit your playing style.
 In addition make sure the tom and cymbal pads have a comfortable feel, and distinct triggering ability.
-See the sidebar for links to related articles.